Work permits for employees in Switzerland: A complete guide for employers [2024]

 Work visas are issued by the immigration authority of your employer’s local cantonal authorities.
 Switzerland has 26 cantons—or member states—that make up the official Swiss Confederation.
 From there, the application goes to the SEM (State Secretariat for Migration) for ultimate approval.

-It is up to the employer to apply to the cantonal authorities for the work visa unless the individual is self-employed.
+It is up to the employer to apply to the cantonal authorities for the work permit unless the individual is self-employed.
 Employers must also demonstrate there is an economic need to hire the individual and that they looked for a Swiss citizen to fill the position but were unable to find one.

 Who needs a work visa in Switzerland?